 Here, we build on all previous research by applying the same four stringer treatments as Cooke and Hogle (2000) to Northern Pike.
-Northern Pike are one of the three most harvested species in Canada (DFO 2019), are widely distributed in north temperate regions in North America and Europe, and have been found to be relatively resilient to C&R (e.g., Arlinghaus et al. 2009; Bieber et al. 2022; Louison et al. 2017).
+Northern Pike are one of the three most harvested species in Canada (Fisheries and Oceans Canada 2019), are widely distributed in north temperate regions in North America and Europe, and have been found to be relatively resilient to catch and release (e.g., Arlinghaus et al. 2009; Louison et al. 2017; Bieber et al. 2022).
 Moreover, they tend to be carefully managed (e.g., using harvest restrictions) such that culling is not uncommon (Paukert et al. 2001).
-As such, Northern Pike are an ideal species to investigate the effects of retention by stringers.
-To that end, we focus on assessing the sublethal (blood physiology and reflex impairment) and lethal (post-release mortality) effects of being held on stringers affixed to a boat for 2 hours and subsequently monitored for 48 hours in holding pens.
+As such, Northern Pike are an ideal species to use to investigate the effects of retention by stringers.
+To that end, we focus on assessing the sublethal (blood physiology and reflex impairment) and lethal (postrelease mortality) effects of being held on stringers affixed to a boat for 2h and subsequently monitored for 48h in holding pens.